pivotal-cf/pivnet-resource/README.md

   download any files.

-  - Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Pivotal Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.
+  - Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Tanzu Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.

 * `unpack`: *Optional boolean.*